mmig/mmir-webpack/README.md

 ```bash
 npm install file-loader raw-loader val-loader worker-loader virtual-module-webpack-plugin
 ```
-_Or, for older `webpack` versions, see the corresponding documentation for the plugin for installing the appropriate plugin package version(s), using `npm install <package>@<required version>`_
+_For older `webpack` versions, see the corresponding documentation for the plugin for installing the appropriate plugin package version(s), using `npm install <package>@<required version>`_